gogluejf/rig-stack/README.md

 ## Turn your GPU into a managed private AI cloud.

-Squeeze every FLOP from your NVIDIA GPU.
-RigStack turns your RTX into a private AI cloud — unified endpoint, GPU-optimized inference, and a CLI to manage the entire rig.
-Built to run inside a network you trust.

-Run LLMs, image generation, and utility models locally on your own hardware.
-With a single command, serve multiple models optimized for your GPU, manage them through a clean CLI, and route everything through one endpoint.
+RigStack is an open-source CLI for running a full local AI stack with minimal friction.

+It unifies Ollama, vLLM, and ComfyUI behind a single interface and routes everything through one endpoint using Traefik.

+Run models on CPU or GPU, manage presets, install models easily, benchmark and monitor your entire setup with simple, idempotent commands unix friendly CLI.

 No cloud.
 No per-token costs.
-Just raw local inference power.
+Just limited, secure, fast local inference that works to unleash your creative work

-RigStack abstracts the complexity of running multiple inference engines while keeping full control and extensibility.
-Deploy fast, learn the stack, and build custom applications on top of your own infrastructure.

 ## Features

+- **Native CLI**
+  Manage your entire AI stack with a single command.
+Switch presets, move models between CPU/GPU, and control all services with a fast, composable CLI.

 - **Single endpoint**
-  All services routed through Traefik on port 80.
+  Multiple Inteference services routed through Traefik on port 80.
 One host, one entry point.

+- **Observability**
+  One command to see endpoints availability, system actual configuration and memory distribution: `rig status`.

 - **Unified model registry**
   Manage models across vLLM, Ollama, and ComfyUI from one interface, no more models spaghetti.